exyi/diplomka/diplomka/text/4-implementation-3-assignment.md

 ## Basepair Assignment Procedure {#sec:sw-assignment}

-The procedure for assigning basepairs based on the parameters described in @sec:basepair-params requires defining the acceptable ranges for each basepair class.
+The procedure for assigning basepairs based on the parameters described in @sec:basepair-params requires defining acceptable ranges for each basepair class.
 As a starting point, we can use the ranges from @sec:testing-basepair-params.
 With the table of allowed ranges, the assignment procedure is fairly straightforward.